karrick/gorpn/README.md

  * MIN (UNK if either number is UNK)
  * MINUTE (number of seconds in a minute)
  * NEGINF (push -Inf on stack)
+ * NEWDAY (push 1 if datum is first datum for day)
+ * NEWMONTH (push 1 if datum is first datum for month)
+ * NEWWEEK (push 1 if datum is first datum for week)
+ * NEWYEAR (push 1 if datum is first datum for year)
  * NOW (push number of seconds since epoch)
  * POP (discard top element of stack)
  * REV (pop count of items. then pop that many items. reverse, then push back)